kbst/terraform-provider-kustomization/README.md

 make build
 ```

 In order to test the provider, run the acceptance tests using `make test`.
-You have to set the `KUBECONFIG_PATH` environment variable to point the tests to a valid config file.
+You have to set the `KUBECONFIG_PATH` or `KUBECONFIG` environment variable to point the tests to a valid config file.
 Each tests uses an individual namespaces.
 [Kind](https://github.com/kubernetes-sigs/kind) or [Minikube](https://github.com/kubernetes/minikube) clusters work well for testing.

 ```sh
 make test